Loading Panchang…

 India follows two primary lunar calendar systems.
 The **Amanta** system ends the month on the No Moon day (Amavasya).
 This is popular in Southern and Western India (Maharashtra, Gujarat, Karnataka).
 The **Purnimant** system ends the month on the Full Moon day (Purnima).
 This is prevalent in North India (UP, Bihar, Rajasthan).

-Our tool allows you to toggle between these two views.
-While the dates of festivals (like Diwali or Janmashtami) remain the same in both, the name of the month might differ.
+Major festival dates (like Diwali or Janmashtami) are the same in both systems, but month names may differ.
 For example, the dark fortnight might belong to *Chaitra* in the Purnimant system but *Phalguna* in the Amanta system.
 Knowing your regional tradition is key to accurate ritual planning.

 "As the Moon grows, so does the mind.
 As the Moon wanes, so does the ego."